Company Details

 Most Recent Incident Detected: The most recent incident detected was on 2019.

-Most Significant System Affected: The most significant system affected in an incident was All Lenovo machines with preloaded Windows and Lenovo devices.
+Most Significant System Affected: The most significant system affected in an incident was All Lenovo machines with preloaded Windows and Lenovo AI Chatbot 'Lena' (GPT-4 Powered).

 Containment Measures in Most Recent Incident: The containment measures taken in the most recent incident was Remove the vulnerable file using PowerShell or Command Prompt.

-Most Significant Lesson Learned: The most significant lesson learned from past incidents was The importance of comprehensive filesystem auditing when implementing AppLocker deployments., The incident served as a reminder of the dangers associated with unaddressed vulnerabilities and the importance of timely updates to safeguard devices in the field.
+Most Significant Lesson Learned: The most significant lesson learned from past incidents was The incident served as a reminder of the dangers associated with unaddressed vulnerabilities and the importance of timely updates to safeguard devices in the field., The importance of comprehensive filesystem auditing when implementing AppLocker deployments., The incident underscores the critical need for robust input/output sanitization in AI-powered systems, especially in customer-facing applications.
+Rapid AI adoption in enterprises must be accompanied by rigorous security testing to mitigate risks like XSS and prompt injection attacks.

-Most Recent Source: The most recent source of information about an incident is TrustedSec.
+Most Recent Source: The most recent source of information about an incident are TrustedSec and Cybernews.

 Every week, Rankiteo analyzes billions of signals to give organizations a sharper, faster view of emerging risks.
 With deeper, more actionable intelligence at their fingertips, security teams can outpace threat actors, respond instantly to Zero-Day attacks, and dramatically shrink their risk exposure window.